The Roles and Content of Best Interests in Client-Directed Lawyering for Children in Child Protective Proceedings, 64 Fordham Law Review 1507 (1996)

 Date of Authorship for this Version

 Peters, Jean Koh, "The Roles and Content of Best Interests in Client-Directed Lawyering for Children in Child Protective Proceedings" (1996).
 Faculty Scholarship Series.
-Paper 2188.
+2188.